 The Paragard T 380A IUD has been approved by the FDA to remain implanted for up to 10 years.
 This makes it very a long acting form of birth control for family planning.3

 Yes.
 The Paragard IUD has been known to fracture, especially during the removal process.
-And in some cases, doctors are unable to retrieve the remaining pieces, even during a hysteroscopy (where the doctor inserts an endoscope into the uterine cavity).
+And in some cases, doctors are unable to retrieve the remaining pieces.

 The broken pieces that remain behind can cause severe complications, including pain, heavy periods, inflammation, infection, scar tissue, organ damage, ectopic pregnancy, miscarriage, and infertility.
-Some women have reported having to get invasive surgeries – including a full hysterectomy – due to complications from a broken Paragard.4
+Some women have reported having to get invasive procedures and surgeries due to complications from a broken Paragard.4

 Some women have reported becoming infertile due to a defective copper IUD as a result of: